glyfish/glyfish.github.io/_posts/2018-07-21-inverse_cdf_sampling.md

 {% katex %}i=1,2,3,\ldots,N{% endkatex %}, where {% katex %}\Delta x_i=(x_{max}-x_{min})/(N-1){% endkatex %} and
 {% katex %}x_i = x_{min}+(i-1)\Delta x_i{% endkatex %}.
 This method has disadvantages compared to using
 Inverse CDF sampling on the continuous distribution.
-First, a bounded range for the samples must be assumed when in general the range of the samples can be unbounded.
+First, a bounded range for the samples must be assumed when in general the range of the samples can be unbounded while the Inverse CDF method can sample an unbounded range.
-The Inverse CDF method can sample an unbounded range.
-Second, the number of operations required for sampling a discrete distribution scales {% katex %}O(N_{samples}N){% endkatex %} while sampling the continuous distribution is {% katex %}O(N_{samples}){% endkatex %}.
+Second, the number of operations required for sampling a discrete distribution scales {% katex %}O(N_{samples}N){% endkatex %} but sampling the continuous distribution is {% katex %}O(N_{samples}){% endkatex %}.

 ## Conclusions

 An overview of Inverse CDF Sampling has been given.
 Algorithms for both the discrete and continuous cases that required a distribution CDF be invertible were developed and shown analytically to produce samples with distributions defined by the CDF.
-Example implementations of the algorithms for both discrete and continuous distributions were developed.
+Example implementations of the algorithms for both distribution cases were developed.
 Samples produced by the algorithms for example target distributions were favorably compared.
 It was also shown that the continuous sampling algorithm was more performant than the discrete version.
 The discrete version required {% katex %}O(N_{samples}N){% endkatex %}
 operations while the continuous version required {% katex %}O(N_{samples}){% endkatex %} operations.